meatnordrink/uplift-blog/_posts/2019-10-10-40-Seconds-Of-Action.md

 4. **Be prepared for different reactions.** Hearing that someone they care about is having thoughts of suicide can leave a listener feeling shocked or very emotional.
 They might also feel nervous about handling things the right way.
 Bear in mind that people can still care deeply even if they have a hard time processing, and continuing to talk can help both of you get through any stumbling blocks.
 5. **Express gratitude.** It’s common to struggle with guilt or feeling burdensome.
 Instead of apologizing, though, you can thank someone for taking the time to listen, especially considering that people really do want to help and don’t think of it as a burden to do so.
 Contact them after your conversation to let them know how important it was to you and how much you appreciate their support.

 Opening up about mental health and suicide is scary, but it can make all the difference.

 #### *Reaching Out to Someone in Need*

 If you suspect that a friend or loved one is going through a hard time or [having thoughts of suicide](https://afsp.org/if-someone-tells-you-theyre-thinking-about-suicide-a-realconvo-guide-from-afsp/), there are some straightforward things you can do to support them.
 To [talk with someone](https://metanoia.org/suicide/sphone.htm) you think might need help:

 1. **Signal safety.** Lean into sharing your own experience with your mental health if the opportunity arises naturally in conversation.
 Making a casual reference to mental health problems can help others feel safe reaching out to you about their struggles.
 Speak in private.
 If your instinct tells you someone is having trouble or doesn’t seem themselves, find an opportunity to bring it up privately.
 Offer an expression of care and share whatever changes you’ve observed.
-If you’re worried about saying the wrong thing, see examples here of different things you might say.
+If you’re worried about saying the wrong thing, [see examples here](https://afsp.org/how-to-start-and-continue-a-conversation-about-mental-health-a-realconvo-guide-from-afsp/) of different things you might say.
 2. **Ask directly about suicide.** Again, trust your gut if you think someone might be contemplating killing themselves.
 Research has shown asking about suicide doesn’t put the idea into people’s heads or push them to act.
 Rather, getting it out in the open can help them feel seen.
 Examples of ways to straightforwardly ask: “Are things sometimes so hard that you think about suicide?”; “Do you ever think about ending your own life?”
 3. **Stay calm, nonjudgmental, and attentive.** If someone does share with you that they’ve thought about killing themselves, it can be really scary and you might feel a lot of pressure.
 However, that they’ve opened up and trusted you about something so difficult is a real opportunity to help.
 Keep listening and showing you care by affirming their struggles and emotions; be careful not to frame things negatively (e.g. “You’re not going to do anything stupid, right?”) or guilt-trip them (e.g. “What would it do to your family?”)
 4. **Assess for risk.** Even if they’ve shared that they’re thinking of suicide, it doesn’t mean they necessarily plan on taking action.
-You can figure out if they’re in danger by asking questions about means (e.g. “Did you have in mind a specific way you would to kill yourself?”), access to means (e.g. if they confirm they own a gun or have pills), and a timeline (e.g. “Do you know when you would do this?”).
+You can figure out if they’re in danger by asking questions about means (e.g. “Did you have in mind a specific way you would kill yourself?”), access to means (e.g. if they confirm they own a gun or have pills), and a timeline (e.g. “Do you know when you would do this?”).
 If they answer yes to these questions, it’s an emergency that requires immediate professional medical attention.
 If they don’t have a specific plan (and most people won’t), just keep talking—sharing their problems at length can help them feel relief from the acute loneliness of depression and suicidal thoughts.
 5. **Offer to help connect them to resources.** Thoughts of suicide are a definite warning sign that a person should seek help from a mental health professional.
 But for someone who’s already feeling extremely overwhelmed, making that effort can seem impossibly daunting.
 Some things you can do are to help them call their insurance, sit with them while they search for a therapist online, or accompany them to an appointment.

 ## Making a Difference

 Connection is the lifeblood of relationships, families, and even humanity as a whole.
 By taking 40 seconds to create an opportunity for genuine connection, you can show you care, and that can be enough to save a life.

 ------------------